DevExpress/devextreme-demos/MVCDemos/Content/Descr/Sortable/Kanban.md

 - `sortable-cards`
 This **Sortable** allows users to reorder cards.
 It nests `<div>` elements that represent all cards in a specific list.
 All **Sortable**s are added to the same [group](/Documentation/ApiReference/UI_Widgets/dxSortable/Configuration/#group) to allow users to move cards between lists.

-In addition to **Sortable**, this kanban board implementation uses the [ScrollView](/Demos/WidgetsGallery/Demo/ScrollView/Overview/) widget.
-The widget's instance with the `scrollable-board` class allows you to scroll the board left to right.
-The widget's instance with the `scrollable-list` class makes lists scrollable.
+In addition to **Sortable**, this kanban board implementation uses the [ScrollView](/Demos/WidgetsGallery/Demo/ScrollView/Overview/) UI component.
+The UI component's instance with the `scrollable-board` class allows you to scroll the board left to right.
+The UI component's instance with the `scrollable-list` class makes lists scrollable.